marcoshernandezisovalent/cilium-dc-design/docs/aci/advanced_design.md

 ### Option 1: Egress IP Advertisement via BGP (Preferred)

 Cilium can advertise the specific IP addresses used by its Egress Gateway feature directly via BGP.
-This is typically configured within the Cilium BGP policy resources by specifying the Egress Gateway IP pool for advertisement.
+This can be done easily by adding in the `IsovalentBGPAdvertisement` CRD the `advertisementType: EgressGateway`
-ACI External EPGs (ExtEPGs) can then be used to classify this egress traffic based on the advertised Egress IP prefixes, allowing contract-based policies to be applied.
+ACI External EPGs (ExtEPGs) can then be used to classify this egress traffic based on the advertised Egress IP prefixes, allowing contracts to be applied.

-If the number of unique Egress IPs leads to concerns about ACI ExtEPG scale limits, *and* if egress traffic inspection via a firewall is required anyway, an alternative approach involves using a single ExtEPG that matches the entire Egress Gateway IP subnet.
+If the number of unique Egress IPs leads to concerns about ACI ExtEPG scale limits, *and/or* if egress traffic inspection via a firewall is required anyway, an alternative approach involves using a single ExtEPG that matches the entire Egress Gateway IP subnet.
 Service Graph redirection can then be employed to forward all traffic matching this ExtEPG to the firewall for policy enforcement.

 This BGP-based option maintains design simplicity, as all nodes (including those potentially acting as egress gateways) can remain topologically identical, connecting primarily through the main L3Out.